 Parcel-sending as a peri-pandemic and post-crisis strategy of creating mutable connections in Moldovan transnational families

-My current ESRC-funded project looks at Moldovan migrants’ parcel-sending practices as a strategy of navigating uncertainty and crisis.
+This ESRC-funded project looks at Moldovan migrants’ parcel-sending practices as a strategy of navigating uncertainty and crisis.
 In the past three years, Moldovan migrants in the UK and EU, and their families in Moldova, faced post-Brexit challenges and the Covid-19 pandemic, followed by the Ukrainian war and refugee crisis.
 Throughout these crises, migrants used parcel-sending to keep in touch, exchange items used in family practices, minimise the impact of reduced opportunities to visit in person, and support Ukrainian refugees by sending aid items.
 I am interested in the continuing relationship between material culture and life histories, and how transnational families negotiate their own lives, and extend their support to Ukrainian refugees in a changing world.

 Parcel vans and the materiality of staying connected in Moldovan transnational families